Viburnum Spring Bouquet Plant – Viburnum tinus (Laurustinus, Live Starter Shrub)

 - Containers and tight urban spaces

 It layers beautifully with other evergreen shrubs for a fuller hedge.
-Gardeners often pair it with the larger Viburnum Densa, the fast-growing Wax Myrtle, or Sinense Ligustrum for a varied, layered living screen.
+For example, gardeners often pair it with the larger Viburnum Densa, the fast-growing Wax Myrtle, or Sinense Ligustrum for a varied, layered living screen.

 What You’ll Receive

-These are live Viburnum Spring Bouquet starter plants grown and shipped by Carlos Plant Farm.
-Plants are less than 12 inches tall when we ship them.
-The photos in this listing depict mature plants of the correct species so you can see how they will look as they grow and bloom.
-Choose your preferred plant bundle size using the options above.
-We are not in any way responsible for plants once USPS takes possession of them.
+These are live Viburnum Spring Bouquet starter plants, grown and shipped by Carlo’s Plant Farm.
+Each plant is less than 12 inches tall when we ship it.
+The listing photos show mature plants of the same species.
+That way, you can see how yours will look as they grow and bloom.
+Finally, choose your preferred bundle size using the options above.

-Due to different state laws, we reserve the right to charge extra fees in order to comply with those laws if necessary.
+Also, due to different state laws, we reserve the right to charge extra fees where necessary to comply.

 Reviews